jagritisingh09/OIBSIP_WebDevelopment_Task1/README.md

 ## How to Run
 1. Download or clone this repository.
-2. Keep `index.html`, `style.css`, and the `images` folder in the same directory.
+2. Keep `ice cream.html`, `style.css`, and the `images` folder in the same directory.
-3. Open `index.html` in any browser to view the landing page.
+3. Open `ice cream.html` in any browser to view the landing page.

 ## Outcome
 - A working **landing page** for an Ice Cream Company.